jessepav/lacygoill-wiki-backup/vim/terminal.md

 ## Vim only
 ### Ranger is weirdly displayed!

-Yes, the columns (and their borders) are not aligned correctly.
+The columns (and their borders) are not aligned correctly.
 Also, the number of entries in a directory is sometimes not drawn.
 And the image preview is wrongly positioned.